ckormanyos/soft_double/README.md

   - Clean header-only C++ design.
   - Seamless portability to any modern C++11, 14, 17, 20 compiler.
-  - Efficiency suitable for _bare-metal_ embedded systems, particularly if 64-bit.
+  - Efficiency suitable for _bare-metal_ embedded systems, particularly if 64-bit native `double` or similar is unavailable.
-  - Use refactored, trusted algorithms based on those found in [softfloat 3e](  https://github.com/ucb-bar/berkeley-softfloat-3).
+  - Use refactored versoins of trusted algorithms based on those found in [softfloat 3e](https://github.com/ucb-bar/berkeley-softfloat-3).

 ## Quick Start